Income Management policy

 understand how B3Living sets rents, service charges and other charges

-2. Offer wide-ranging payment methods and flexible payment options to
+2. Offer wide-ranging payment methods and flexible payment options to make it easy for customers to pay

 3. Encourage take up of easy and speedy payment methods